devjgm/papers/cpp_civil_time.md

 It is not possible to create an invalid civil-time instance.
 Similarly, there are no errors when constructing a civil time with field values that are out of range.
-This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
+This is enforced by normalizing input fields (similar to `mktime(3)`).
+For example, Jan 32 will normalize to Feb 1.
 This decision reduces the amount of boilerplate error checking, and it allows callers to do arithmetic on input field arguments without worrying about range.
 If normalization is undesired, callers may compare the resulting normalized fields to the input fields to signal an error.